sharky-david/bevy_prototype_css/Readme.md

 - The `currentcolor` CSS keyword will be ignored
 - The `hwb()` color function is not supported
 - Color definitions are quite versatile, and can be a bit complicated.
 The CSS docs help a lot.
+- A small 'gotcha' is that all colors defined with CSS will be an instance of bevy Color::Rgba

 #### `<rgb()>` & `<rgba()>`